cloudmesh-project/reu-2014/doc/source/projects/plotviz.rst

 - [Week 1] Couldn't access salsadev svn repository
 - [Week 2] Constantly getting errors while trying to build libraries for PlotViz3
 - [Week 3] My computer's hard disk drive is failing so I was unable to complete any work
+- [Week 4] Still having computer problems
+- [Week 5] A few errors while trying to build the libraries
+- [Week 6] The code is slightly hard to understand

 Plans:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- [Week 2] Finish building libraries for PlotViz3
+- [Week 2] Finish building the libraries
 - [Week 2] Learn how to use PlotViz3
-- [Week 3] Finish building libraries for PlotViz3
+- [Week 3] Finish building the libraries
 - [Week 4] Have laptop fixed so that I may once again try to build the libraries for PlotViz3
+- [Week 5] Build the environment
+- [Week 6] Start reading the code
+- [Week 7] Finish reading the code and start making changes